-1. LONG LIVED: Female tarantulas live a long time.
+5. LONG LIVED: Female tarantulas live a long time.
 I mean a LONG time.
-Some species can live up to 25 years!
-That is way better than a dog, cats, hamsters, fish etc. So you can risk getting emotionally invested with your new 8 legged friend as she will be with you for the long run.
+Some species can live over 25 years!
+That is way better than dogs, cats, hamsters, fish etc. So you can risk getting emotionally invested with your new 8 legged friend as she will be with you for the long run.
 However, if you get a male, I am sorry to say, they only live for a few years.
-Once they have a mature molt, many male species only live a year afterward, sometimes even shorter.
+Once they have a mature molt, many male species only live a year afterwards, sometimes even shorter.
 This is so in nature brother and sister never mate with one another as the males mature much quicker than the females.
 Clever, eh?

-2. MOST GENTLE SMALL PET: Many species of tarantula are extremely placid and gentle, you’re far less likely to get bit by them then let’s say a cute cuddly hamster.
-That cute little Siberian hamster may look innocent but the Brazilian Black tarantula is going to be the safer pet choice.
-Many hamsters bite all the time while many species of tarantula never bite despite being handled frequently.
+4. MOST GENTLE SMALL PET: Many species of tarantula are extremely placid and gentle, you’re far less likely to get bit by them then let’s say a cute hamster.
+That adorable little rodent may look innocent but the Brazilian Black tarantula is going to be the safer pet choice.
+Many hamsters bite regularly while many species of tarantula never bite despite being handled frequently.
 Many tarantulas are very calm and do not move fast while hamsters bolt the first chance they get.
 There are many tarantulas I would rather put in a child’s hand than a hamster.